qianelsali/Machine-Learning-Projects/README.md

 ## 1. Project 1: Promotions towards Game Users at the Initial Installation Stage

- a) explore the users behavior of game users
+ a) explore gamer user behavior

  b) build a classfier to predict who are going to be payers and non-payers